ISCPIF/viabilitree/example/population/src/main/scala/fr/iscpif/population/READMEpopulation.md

 ```scala
     val (ak, steps) = approximate(vk, rng)
 ```
 After running the code, *ak* stores an approximation of the viability kernel for (2), as a kd-tree, which was computed in *steps* steps.
-The latter is saved to a text file with a simple VTK format, so it can be processed by Paraview [https://www.paraview.org/].
+The kd-tree is saved to a text file with a simple VTK format, so it can be processed by Paraview [https://www.paraview.org/].
 ```scala
     saveVTK2D(ak, f)
 ```